vircadia/vircadia-builder/README.md

 ####  How much disk space does it need?

+Some packages will likely need to be installed, depending on the distro and the current instalation.
+On a Fedora 31 VPS without a desktop, this required 130 MiB of packages.

 In addition to any packages that may be needed to do the build:

 * About 20 GiB for a full build including Qt.